Back to Vocabulary

 Area: Design, planning and building

 Energy communities are local collectives that organize the production, distribution, and consumption of energy.
 These communities aim to increase local energy self-sufficiency, reduce energy costs, and promote the use of renewable energy sources.
-They are typically established by citizens, local authorities, or other entities and often involve collaborative management and shared ownership of energy resources.
+They are usually founded by citizens, local authorities, or other entities and often involve collaborative management and shared ownership of energy resources.

 Legal context